 All set for Christmas?
 I hope the holiday bug has bitten you and you are filled with the festive spirit.
 Since you must be busy with all the last minute stuff, I won't take much of your time.
 Shall we go straight to the recipe then?

 So, this is one dessert that I make very often.
-It's simple and easy, looks good, tastes good, appeals to both kids and adults, all in all, a fail proof recipe.
-I guess this is the kind of recipe where the ingredients does all the work and your role is just limited to that of a facilitator.
-I love these kinda recipes, especially during festive season when you are time constrained.
+It's simple and easy, looks good, tastes good, appeals to both kids and adults, all in all, a fail-proof recipe.
+I guess this is the kind of recipe where the ingredients do all the work and your role is just limited to that of a facilitator.
+I love these kinda recipes, especially during the festive season when you are time constrained.
 You can make it 1-2 days ahead, it keeps well in the fridge.
 You can make it in a single dish or in individual serving bowls.

 Ok, that's it, I've told you all about the recipe, wait, one more thing…it looks very Christmassy ;).
 Well, that's that and before you go…

 We, Jose and Maria, Wish you and Your loved ones a Very Merry Christmas!
 May this festive season bring you the best of everything!